 We said front and center, and we meant it.

 But any young artist worth her chops knows that you can’t sculpt David without a block of pristine marble, and you can’t paint the Mona Lisa without a canvas worthy of her smile.
 In promotional sorority t-shirt world, this translates to finding the right company to produce your threads.
 You’ll want to maybe look past the shirt printing shop in that dark corner of your local mall, unless that’s really the best option you have going.
 We hope it isn’t.
 If so, use the buddy system and keep your fingers on the mace when scoping it out.
-Luckily, though, that likely isn’t the case when you have reputable companies offering their products straight through the interweb (as we for some stupid reason call it), such as The Graphic Cow Company.
+Luckily, though, that likely isn’t the case when you have reputable companies offering their products straight through the interweb (as we for some stupid reason call it), such as The Graphic Cow Company and Bonfire.
 These companies offer the talents of their staff artists to coordinate and produce original designs, or to produce one of their stock designs for a shipment of some promotional sorority t-shirts that are on fleek.

 Are people still saying that?
 No?